How much is the U.S. Funeral Industry worth?

 “The honest-to-goodness truth of the matter is that everybody does die,” stated Arvin Starrett, a spokesman for the National Funeral Directors Association and the owner of Starrett Funeral Home in Paris, TX, in a New York Times article.

 ‘Death and Taxes’ are, as the cliché states, two unavoidable facts of life!!
-And, let’s face it in an economic and political environment that changes with the wind, it is the one absolute truth we all can accept.
-That is why the funeral industry boomed when the global and domestic economy around them was crumbling.
+And, let’s face it, in an economic and political environment that changes with the wind, they are the one absolute truth we all can accept.
+That is why the funeral industry boomed when the global and domestic economies around them were crumbling.

-It is now estimated that the real average cost of a traditional funeral is over $8,000 and much nearer to $10,000 when cemetery fees are considered.
+It is now estimated that the actual average cost of a traditional funeral is over $8,000 and much nearer to $10,000 when cemetery fees are considered.

 Funeral Prices: Why do they vary so much?

-Funeral prices can and do vary enormously both within a local area and between funeral directors, so comparing like-for-like quotes is strongly recommended to anyone requiring funeral-related services.
+Funeral prices vary enormously both within a local area and between funeral directors, so comparing like-for-like quotes is strongly recommended to anyone requiring funeral-related services.

 Family-owned vs. Corporate Funeral Companies

-One of the main criticisms of the industry by watchdogs and other groups is that some funeral homes are not totally clear about their true ownership, hence the reason many traditional family business names still exist even though larger groups may have acquired them.
+One of the main criticisms of the industry by watchdogs and other groups is that some funeral homes are not totally clear about their true ownership.
+Hence, many traditional family business names still exist even though larger groups may have acquired them.

-Therefore, when acquiring funeral services, it is wise to establish exactly whom you are dealing with, as many people opt to choose a trusted local family funeral business, only to find they are dealing with a large corporation.
+Therefore, when acquiring funeral services, it is wise to establish exactly whom you are dealing with.
+Many people opt to choose a trusted local family funeral business only to find they are dealing with a large corporation.

 As already mentioned, funeral prices can vary enormously.
-As a contradiction to current retail practice, it is not always the national corporations with large buying power that offer the best value services!
+Contrary to current retail practice, it is not always the national corporations with large buying power that offer the best value services!

-As a $20 billion annual industry, the funeral trade has also attracted unscrupulous traders who may appear to offer discounted services, but be sure to check out any firm offering what seems unrealistically discounted services!
+As a $20 billion annual industry, the funeral trade has also attracted unscrupulous traders who may appear to offer discounted services.
+Be sure to check out any firm offering what seems unrealistically discounted services!

-The funeral market in the U.S. can be largely viewed as a juxtaposition between the corporate industry and the independent family-run business.
-Service Corporation International (SCI), whose main brand is Dignity Memorial, is the largest corporate company in the funeral industry marketplace.
+The funeral market in the U.S. can be primarily viewed as a juxtaposition between the corporate industry and the independent family-run business.
+Service Corporation International (SCI), whose leading brand is Dignity Memorial, is the largest corporate company in the funeral industry marketplace.

-SCI bought out the number 2 corporate company ‘Alderwoods’ in 2008 and, in December 2013, acquired the number 3 corporate company Stewart Enterprises.
-SCI also owns the National Cremation Service brand, The Neptune Society, and Advantage Funeral and Cremation Services.
+SCI bought out the number two corporate company, Alderwoods, in 2008 and, in December 2013, acquired the number three corporate company, Stewart Enterprises.
+SCI also owns the National Cremation Service brand, The Neptune Society, Advantage Funeral and Cremation Services.

-In 2022, SCI grossed $4.1 billion in revenue and currently sits on $7.4 billion in future revenue from their preneed funeral and cemetery sales.
+In 2022, SCI grossed $4.1 billion in revenue and currently has $7.4 billion in future revenue from preneed funeral and cemetery sales.
 SCI has funeral properties in 43 states, 8 Canadian provinces, and select parts of Germany.
-However, their recent acquisition of Stewart Enterprises has led to them selling off and consolidating properties in some states to comply with the monopolies commission.
+However, their acquisition of Stewart Enterprises has led to them selling off and consolidating properties in some states to comply with the monopolies commission.

 Be careful to check the identity of the funeral home you choose, as many corporate funeral homes still trade under a family name.
-If in doubt, it is wise to ask the question directly as to whether they are independently owned or part of a corporate chain.
-In some cases where SCI acquired funeral homes, they not only kept the same family name but also continued to employ the same staff!
+If in doubt, it is wise to ask directly whether they are independently owned or part of a corporate chain.
+In some cases, when SCI acquired funeral homes, they not only kept the same family name but also continued to employ the same staff!

-There are also several privately owned companies that are conducting large numbers of funerals in the US.
-Northstar Memorial Group, Smart Cremations, Foundation Partners Group, and Newcomer Funeral Service Group offer services on a larger scale.
+Several privately owned companies also conduct large numbers of funerals in the US.
+Northstar Memorial Group, Smart Cremations, Foundation Partners Group, and Newcomer Funeral Service Group offer larger-scale services.

 Licensing and Trade Associations in the Funeral Market